 Impressive.
 Not many people could distinguish a 3rd generation from a 2nd.
-She was, of course, talking about the small star-cruiser behind her on the other side of the rooftop, somewhat box-like in shape with tail-fins at the rear and stuck out like a fire in a cave in a world of mere hovercars.
-Black with white trims, the windows of the cockpit nearly tinted over, the grills still shine with angelic chrome after that polish job I gave it two-weeks back.
+A small star-cruiser, somewhat box-like in shape with tail-fins at the rear and stuck out in a world mostly consisting of mere hovercraft.
+Black with white trims, the windows of the cockpit nearly tinted over, the grill still shine with an angelic chrome after all that polish I gave it two-weeks back.

 “A beauty ain’t she?”
 I replied proudly, “ Keep her conditioned and well groomed.
 If there’s anything I’ve learned, it’s if you take care of a ship, it’ll take care of you.”

-“And yet Generations 2 to 5 have infamous Cryptinium consumption,” said with a playful slyness so thick it can be used on toast.
+“And yet Generations Two to Five have infamous Cryptinium consumption,” said with a playful slyness so thick it can be used on toast.
 Didn’t know she had it in her.